 Prepare for the future of nursing with the University of North Florida’s online RN to BSN program.
 Nationally recognized, this program will give you the opportunity to take your career to new heights.

 - Instruction from highly qualified faculty members who are experts in their clinical field.

 - A well-respected nursing degree from a Best Regional College (U.S. News & World Report).

-Our faculty provides you with the personalized attention to help you succeed.
+Our UNF nursing faculty provides you with personalized attention to help you succeed.
 Using the principles of community and public health nursing, you’ll work in partnership with a local community agency on a project that is applicable to the current workplace and will promote health within the population.

 Upon admission to the program, the student will receive an email with a welcome letter explaining the program of study and other helpful information.

 Must be completed with a grade of “C” or higher.